oren/multi-sites/readme.md

               Production host 1
 ```

-The router can be a simple node app or a reverse proxy such as Nginx.
-Our router will be a node app, More specificaly we use the [http-proxy](https://github.com/nodejitsu/node-http-proxy) package written by Nodejitsu.
+The router can be a simple Node app or a reverse proxy such as Nginx.
+Our router will be a Node app, More specificaly we use the [http-proxy](https://github.com/nodejitsu/node-http-proxy) package written by Nodejitsu.
 For the sake of simplicity (deployment and management) the router and the websites will live on the same host, each on it's own process, but it's possible to put each app on a different host.

 So how does the router work? it pass each request to the right website based on the request url.